 A LIHA physician will determine if their patient is eligible for a Transtelephonic monitor.
 There are two types of patients:

 - Pacemaker / ICD Patients.
 The TTM can be used by patients with a cardiac pacemaker or internal cardioverter defibrillator to perform regular check-ups over the phone.
-This allows the doctor to monitor the Buy viagra online patient’s heart activity remotely and Cialis canadian pharmacy at the patient’s convenience.
+This allows the doctor to monitor the patient’s heart activity remotely and Online viagra at the patient’s convenience.

 How Does the TTM Work?